ajaxarrow/sellyourshit-web/content/docs/inventory/01-inventory-overview.md

 # Inventory Overview

 Everything you're selling lives in one inventory list.
-This page covers how a garment is put together and how closet items differ from sourced ones.
+This page covers how an item card is put together and how closet items differ from sourced ones.

 ## Closet vs. Sourced Items

-Items can be tagged as coming **from your own closet** (stuff you already owned) versus items you sourced specifically to resell.
-This matters for the analytics breakdown — closet items skip cost-basis tracking since there was no purchase price to log.
+Items can be tagged as coming **from your own closet** (stuff you already owned) or as something you sourced specifically to resell.
+That distinction isn't just for show, closet items skip cost-basis tracking entirely in the analytics breakdown, since there was never a purchase price to log for that hoodie you've owned since 2019.

 ## Item Card Anatomy